Best Fat Burner For Intermittent Fasting

 You probably understand that what you eat, not just when you eat it matters too.
 And that brings us to fat burners.

 As an oft-touted supplement for instant results, do they really work?
-Could/should you use them while intermittent fasting?
+Could/should you take the best fat burner for intermittent fasting?

 Combined with a well-adjusted diet, fat-burners accelerate fat loss by enhancing metabolism, reducing cravings, and increasing intra-workout energy.